vamshi-afk/python-learning-curve/README.md

 This is a personal learning repo, so I'm **not currently accepting pull requests**.
 However, if you want to fork or clone it for your own learning, feel free!

 Thank you for visiting my learning journey!
-Feel free to reach out or open issues if you have questions or suggestions.
+**I have completed the course, and this will be the last commit to this repository.**